 Individual psychotherapy with a private therapist or group therapy are examples of this.
-Psychotherapy can assist you in identifying and resolving specific issues that may have contributed to your mental health problems and teaching you better coping strategies.
+Psychotherapy can assist you in identifying and resolving specific issues that may have contributed to your mental health problems and teaching you better-coping strategies.

-You could go through cognitive behavioral therapy to address negative, unhealthy thought patterns and develop positive behavioral changes or dialectical behavior therapy to help persons with borderline personality disorder or suicidal conduct.
+You could go through cognitive behavioral therapy to address negative, unhealthy thought patterns and develop positive behavioral changes or dialectical behavior therapy to help persons with a borderline personality disorder or suicidal conduct.

-Various drugs are available for the impaired mental and physical health in males.
+Various drugs are available for impaired mental and physical health in males.
 Certain antidepressants, for example, are effective in treating both depression and anxiety.
 For the best benefits, a person should take medications in conjunction with psychotherapy.

 Improving your physical well-being can also benefit your mental well-being.
-Aerobic exercise can help lessen sadness and anxiety, improve sleep, mood, and self-esteem, minimize social isolation (when done in a group environment), and tension and anxiety.
+Aerobic exercise can help lessen sadness and anxiety, improve sleep, mood, and self-esteem, and minimize social isolation (when done in a group environment), and tension and anxiety.